top of page

 (R) A May 23, 1839 advertisement for Pleasants' business.

-Pleasants continued to list his occupation as “tailor,” even on the 1880 census when he is in his 70s.
+Pleasants continued to list his occupation as “tailor,” even on the 1880 census when he was in his 70s.
+His obituary stated that he remained in the profession until a few months before his death at the age of 80.
 Whether he continued to maintain a store is unknown.
 The 1863 map does not show anyone on the northern half of the lot.
 By 1888, Pleasants was presumably no longer in business, if indeed, he was still alive.
 The Sanborn map does not depict any businesses on the lot at that time except an icehouse.

 1888 Sanborn Lot 35.png